-You know how you return home from traveling and you’re bursting with excitement, and you want to tell everyone about everything you’ve just experienced?
+When you return home from traveling, you’re bursting with excitement and want to tell everyone about everything you’ve just experienced.

-I used to lug around whatever journal I was currently using but when I started traveling with a laptop, I wanted to avoid carrying additional heavy things.
-Which meant that my beloved, big, clunky journals had to stay home.
+- I used to lug around whatever journal I was currently using but when I started traveling with a laptop, I wanted to avoid carrying additional heavy things.
+So I traded my clunky regular journal for a lightweight postcard journal.

 How to Make a Postcard Journal